wsagehorn/bagel-cipher/readme.md

 ## Structure: ##
 ![I❤️flowcharts](https://raw.githubusercontent.com/wsagehorn/bagel-cipher/master/bagelcipher.png)
-note:flowchart based largely on the one on the wikipedia page for Feistel ciphers
+(note: flowchart based largely on the one on the wikipedia page for Feistel ciphers)